GearHost/Docs/docs/connection-strings.md

 >**Tip:** If these connection strings aren't working, you might be using a CMS where it places a different method of connection strings in a separate configuration file.
-Alternatively, you can also search for other examples online!
+You can also search for other examples online.
 Don't have a database?
 You can create one by following the instructions provided [here!](https://www.gearhost.com/documentation/create-a-database)